Skip to content

 def create_connection(config: TransportConfig) -> ConnectionBase

-# Creates a client connection to existing endpoint
+# Create a client connection to an existing endpoint

 2. IPCManager